GChristensen/feedxcavator2/README.md

 __feedxcavator2__ uses [enlive](https://github.com/cgrand/enlive#readme)
 library for HTML processing and internally converts all CSS selectors into [enlive selectors](http://enlive.cgrand.net/syntax.html).
-The conversion routine is quite straightforward, so it's better to use enlive selectors in complex cases if css selectors do not work.
+It is generally better to use enlive selectors, especially in complex cases, when CSS selectors do not work.
-__feedxcavator2__ will assume that elnive selectors are used if the selector string is wrapped in square brackets (e.g. [[:tr (attr= :colspan "2")] :a] or [root]) and will not try to convert them.
+__feedxcavator2__ will assume that elnive selectors are used if the selector string is wrapped in square brackets (e.g. **[[:tr (attr= :colspan "2")] :a]**) and will not convert them to CSS.
-Although, regular CSS selectors should successfully deal with relatively simple hierarchical queries, which should be enough in the majority of cases.

 ### Ordinary and custom extractors

-__feedxcavator2__ will use only supplied CSS selectors to extract verbatim data if the "Custom excavator" field is left blank.
+__feedxcavator2__ will use only supplied CSS selectors to extract data if the "Custom excavator" field at the feed definition UI is left blank.
 If not, it assumes that the field contains the name of a custom extractor function defined in Clojure programming language at the "Custom extractors" page.
 It allows to transform the extracted data in every possible way.
 In this case field "Custom parameters" may contain a string-readable